The Silver MPN Center

 As Dr. Scandura explains, this sets the Silver MPN Center apart from centers that are devoted solely to cancer care: “Free-standing cancer centers must refer patients to specialists at other institutions.
 In contrast, the Silver Center provides continuous, coordinated care for a large number of MPN patients.
 This integrated approach is also the springboard for new studies that will enable researchers and clinicians to better understand MPN complications and improve treatment.”

 The Center has access to the excellent researchers engaged in other areas of Weill Cornell and has initiated shared research meetings and multi-disciplinary collaborations.
 The Center’s leaders also partner with pharmaceutical companies to conduct clinical trials of potential new therapies.
 In order to support these efforts, CR&T funds have been used to create an MPN clinical research team focused on regulatory and data management at the Center.
 Importantly, CR&T funding has enabled the Center to build a sophisticated clinical informatics infrastructure and database that enables investigators to collect, mine, and apply patient data in the most effective way possible, along with an extensive biorepository for MPN patient specimens.

 Building on Success

 CR&T’s ongoing support provides seed money that allows the Center to test new ideas and theories.
-It also enables the Directors to recruit and retain essential staff and to build infrastructure.
+It also enables the Center to recruit and retain essential staff and to build infrastructure.
 This, in turn, attracts additional funding from other sources, who are drawn by the Center’s current capabilities and its growth potential.
 Indeed, in the first year of his appointment, Dr. Scandura was able to bring in an additional $900,000 in grant funding to help support new and ongoing laboratory studies of MPN biology.